 Home of the Atlanta Falcons

 Opened in 2017, Mercedes-Benz Stadium in Atlanta features a mechanized roof that can open and close dependent on the weather.
 Its eight retractable “roof petals” appear to expand and contract like a camera aperture — however, this is actually an optical illusion created with the help of some brilliant engineering, as the panels are actually sliding in a straight line and create the illusion of a bird’s wings extended.
-Mercedes-Benz Stadium will be on full display as the site of Super Bowl LIII.
+Mercedes-Benz Stadium was on full display as the site of Super Bowl LIII.

 Spa Cabanas and Dog Park — TIAA Bank Field

 Thanks to a $63 million stadium upgrade in 2013, fans at TIAA Bank Field have a unique way to stay cool on game days.
 The home of the Jaguars offers a one-of-a-kind gameday experience, with access to chic cabanas that come with comfortable lounge chairs, HDTVs, and luxurious swimming pools that overlook the field.
 They also added the NFL’s first in-stadium dog park in 2018.
 Pet Paradise Park offers limited tickets to fans who want to bring their pooch to the game and the dog park raises money for the Jacksonville Humane Society.

 Stadium App — Levi’s Stadium

 Being in the heart of Silicon Valley has its advantages — the 49ers set their gameday experience apart in the form of the Levi’s Stadium app.
 The first of its kind, the app allows fans to watch replays, order food, and purchase tickets for the next game, all from the comfort of their seats.
 Fans also get access to a host of other helpful features at Levi’s Stadium, such as turn-by-turn directions to your seat, search functions to explore the stadium, and real-time game stats.